Smith Machine Bench Press: Muscles Worked, How To Do, Tips

 3. Smith Machine Hex Press

-The Smith machine hex press allows for greater range of motion and more emphasis on the inner chest muscles compared to a traditional bench press.
-It gives effective engagement and excellent weight distribution.
+The Smith machine hex press allows for a greater range of motion and more emphasis on the inner chest muscles than a traditional bench press.
+It provides effective engagement and excellent weight distribution.

-However, it is challenging to organize and requires a lot of attention and detail to perform this workout.
+However, it is challenging to organize and requires much attention and detail to perform this workout.

 Smith Machine Hex Press